mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 experiences previously, particularly around packages that require native extensions.

-At the time I was dabbling in Rust and had already make a couple of tools for myself using that language, so I decided to give Rust a go.
+At the time I was dabbling in Rust and had already made a couple of tools for myself using that language, so I decided to give Rust a go.
 Picking Rust also had the benefit of giving me a single binary that a maintainer can download and run, not having to deal with runtime and dependencies versions.
 And so, work